-"Putting children at the heart of everything we do"

-Aims and Objectives

-We strive to deliver high standards of quality care and the best possible outcomes for the children and young people placed with us.

-The agency is committed to the delivery of a service that exceeds the standards of care compatible with statutory and regulatory requirements.
-The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available via the Ofsted website.
-In addition, a number of the local authorities that we work with carry out checks to ensure we are meeting our mutual contractual requirements and obligations.
+Vision, Mission and Values "Putting children at the heart of everything we do" Aims and Objectives The National Fostering Agency South East strives to deliver high standards of quality care for the children placed with our foster carers.
+The agency is committed to the delivery of a service meeting the standards of care compatible with statutory and regulatory requirements.
+The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available from Ofsted website.
+In addition, a number of the local authorities that we work with carry out monitoring checks to ensure we are meeting contractual requirements.
 Primary aims:

-- To provide a high-quality service and the best possible outcomes for fostered children and young people of all ages, whose needs have been assessed by the Responsible Local Authority as being best met by them living with a foster family - To ensure fostered children are only placed with foster parents who have been recruited, assessed, approved and reviewed in accordance with legislation and statutory guidance - To support, supervise, and provide on-going training to parents to enable them to meet the individual needs of the fostered children placed with them - To continually strive to develop and improve our services through evaluation and feedback on our work
+• To provide a high-quality service for looked after children and young people of all ages whose needs have been assessed by the responsible Local Authority as being best met by a foster carer • To ensure children and young people are only placed with carers who have been recruited, assessed, approved and reviewed in accordance with legislation and statutory guidance • To support, supervise and provide on-going training to carers so that they are able to meet the individual needs of the children and young people placed with them • To continually develop and improve our services through evaluation and feedback on our work Objectives:

-Objectives:

-- To ensure the provision of the highest possible quality care and outcomes to fostered children in a physically safe and emotionally secure family home - To meet the fostered child's individual needs and enable the best possible outcomes, in accordance with their care plan - To have 24-hour support for foster parents and fostered children 365 days a year

-- To value diversity and promote equality, by recognising the importance of fostered children's ethnic origin, religion, cultural and linguistic background; and to consider fully their gender, sexuality and any disability they may have - To develop the fostered child's sense of identity and self-worth - To promote the fostered child's health and wellbeing, including their physical, mental and emotional welfare - To promote the fostered child's educational attendance, achievement, attainment, with the aim of their potential being reached - To promote and support the fostered child's important relationships, to include agreed contact with their family and friends, in accordance with their care plan - To prepare fostered children for age appropriate independence - To seek the views, wishes, opinions, and aspirations, of fostered children and to promote participation alongside, their families and foster parents - To facilitate learning opportunities to foster parents that enables them to develop their skills, knowledge, and understanding to better meet the needs of the fostered children they are caring for - To offer foster placements that carefully consider and match the needs of the fostered child to the foster parent's skills and experience - To support the stability of foster placements and minimising the damaging effects of unplanned endings for fostered children and foster families - To maintain the skill and knowledge base of staff, managers and foster panel members by providing effective training and staff development programmes - To monitor and review agency policies, procedures and practice on a regular basis - To use experience, best practice, and research to inform practice and carers from all backgrounds to reflect the demographics of the regions in which we operate, and to meet the diverse needs of the fostered children we care for.
+• To ensure the provision of high-quality care to children and young people in a safe family setting • To meet the individual child's particular needs and promote their best interests, in accordance with the care plan • To have 24-hour support for carers, children/young people • To value diversity and promote equality, by recognising the importance of a child's ethnic origin, religion, cultural and linguistic background; and to consider fully a child's gender, sexual orientation, and any disability they may have • To develop the child's sense of identity and self-worth To promote the child's health and well-being, including their physical, mental and emotional welfare To promote educational achievement and attainment • To promote and support agreed contact with the child's family and friends, in accordance with the care plan • To prepare children and young people for adult life • To seek the views and opinions of children and promote participation alongside, their families and carers. • To provide accessible training that enables carers to develop their skills and knowledge so as to better meet the needs of children placed with them • To offer foster carers that carefully match the particular needs of the child to the carer's skills and experience. • To regularly review the stability of children minimising the potential for breakdown and poor outcomes for children • To maintain the skill and knowledge base of staff, managers and panel members by providing effective training and staff development programmes • To monitor and review agency policies, procedures and practice on a regular basis • Use research to inform practice